ChristianLowe/Grognaks-Mod-Manager/readme for unixlike.txt

   Unzip the files from this archive anywhere.

-  Mac/Linux:
-    Open a terminal.
-    Type "chmod +x " with the space.
-    Type the path to modman.command (or drag it onto the terminal).
-    Hit enter.

   On the first run, you may be prompted to locate your FTL resources.
 Specifically "data.dat" in the "resources/" directory under your FTL install (Mac users can select FTL.app).